Wilson Kipketer

 Wilson Kosgei Kipketer (born 12 December 1972) is a Danish former middle distance runner.
 With a personal best of 1:41.11, Kipketer is tied with Emmanuel Wanyonyi as the second fastest of all time over the 800 meter distance, behind David Rudisha.
 Kipketer set the world record and broke his own record two more times, all in 1997.
 He dominated the 800 m distance for a decade, remaining undefeated for a three-year period and running 8 of the 17 currently all-time fastest times.
 He won gold medals in three successive editions of the IAAF World Championships in Athletics.
 Though unable to compete in the 1996 Olympics near the peak of his career, he earned silver in 2000 and bronze in 2004.
 Kipketer's 800 meters world record stood for almost 13 years.
 It was surpassed on 22 August 2010, when David Rudisha beat it by 0.02 seconds, running 1:41.09.
-Kipketer still currently holds the indoor world record for the 800 metres.
+Kipketer held the short track world record in the 800 metres from 1997 until 2026.

 Kipketer represented both Sparta and KIF during his running career.